Grades of Condition (I'd advise contacting us for details on posters rated below Very Good):

 Standard Poster sizes offered on SantoStreet.com:

-OS (Mexican Onesheet) : The Mexican one-sheet usually measures approximately 27" x 37".
+OS (Mexican Onesheet Poster) : This is the standard style Mexican poster.
+Mexican one-sheet usually measures approximately 27" x 37".
 (They are slightly smaller than U.S. onesheets).
 The paper used is often thin and fragile, making it extremely difficult to find these posters in top condition.

 WC (Mexican Window Card) : Mexican window cards usually measures approximately 12.5" x 19.5".
-They are printed on heavier paper stock, with a blank strip on top for writing theater information.
+They are printed on heavier paper stock, usually with a blank strip along top for writing theater information.

 ALC (Azteca Lobby Card) : Azteca lobby cards measure 11"x 14" and are printed on heavy paper stock.
 These cards have an actual B&W movie still attached on the card -- picturing a scene from the film.
 These rare lobby cards were printed in the United States -- to be used in Spanish-language theaters.
 For most Mexican films, they were the only U.S. posters ever produced.
 They feature completely different artwork from the Mexican lobby cards.
 Like other US-produced lobby cards, ALCs originally came in sets of 8.
 The border art is the same on all cards of the set, only the attached B&W photo is different.